David Bradbury (politician)

-David John Bradbury (born 28 February 1976 in Sydney) is a former Australian politician.
+David John Bradbury (born 28 February 1976 in Sydney) is an Australian former politician.
 He was a Labor member of the Australian House of Representatives, representing the Division of Lindsay, in New South Wales, from 2007 until 2013.
 Bradbury was the Minister for Competition Policy and Consumer Affairs, Assistant Treasurer, Minister Assisting for Financial Services and Superannuation, and Minister Assisting for Deregulation.
 He is currently the Head of Tax Policy and Statistics at the Organisation for Economic Co-operation and Development's Centre For Tax Policy and Administration.

 Early life and education

 Bradbury was born and raised in Fairfield in Western Sydney.
 He was educated at Patrician Brothers' College, Fairfield, where he was elected College Captain in 1993.

 Bradbury studied at the University of Sydney where he graduated with a Bachelor of Arts and Bachelor of Laws with Honours.
 He subsequently completed postgraduate studies in taxation law, also at the University of Sydney.